sathappanPR/Adult_Census_Income_Prediction/README.md

 •	Flask is used to make web application.

 ## ⏳ Dataset
-•	Dataset is provided by the iNeuron
+•	Dataset is provided by the iNeuron.<br/>
 •	https://www.kaggle.com/overload10/adult-census-dataset